Susan L. Rutherford, LCSW

 Ryan Page, LCSW-A

 Ryan received his Master of Social Work with a specialty in trauma from Walden University in August of 2022.
 Ryan’s undergraduate degree in Psychology was received from American Military University while he was serving on active duty.
 He is currently a Licensed Clinical Social Worker Associate.
-Prior to working as a therapist, Ryan was a Psychiatric Intake Specialist for CCNC and performed his duties at Brynn Marr Hospital.
+Before working as a therapist, Ryan was a Psychiatric Intake Specialist for CCNC and performed his duties at Brynn Marr Hospital.
 Before he started working in mental health, Ryan was a US Marine Infantryman for 20 years, and during this time he served as a Substance Abuse Control Officer, Infantry Unit Leader, and Anti-terrorism Force Protection Instructor.
-Ryan’s special interests are in the field of marriages and sex therapy and his goal is to become a Certified Sex Therapist to help marriages and individuals/couples who are interested in enriching their relationships.
+Ryan’s special interests are in the field of marriage and sex therapy and his goal is to become a Certified Sex Therapist to help marriages and individuals/couples who are interested in enriching their relationships.

-Ryan was born and raised in Arkansas, and has personal interests in running ultra-marathon distances, adventure racing, SCUBA diving, playing Dungeons and Dragons, and smoking meat.
+Ryan was born and raised in Arkansas and has personal interests in running ultra-marathon distances, adventure racing, SCUBA diving, playing Dungeons and Dragons, and smoking meat.